Aliases for CBX5 Gene

 GeneCards Summary for CBX5 Gene

-CBX5 (Chromobox Homolog 5) is a Protein Coding gene.
-Among its related pathways are Hemostasis and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
+CBX5 (Chromobox 5) is a Protein Coding gene.
+Diseases associated with CBX5 include Immunodeficiency-Centromeric Instability-Facial Anomalies Syndrome and Reynolds Syndrome.
+Among its related pathways are Aurora B signaling and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and histone deacetylase binding.
 An important paralog of this gene is CBX1.